-The conveyor system will place material directly into the pit.
+Ample fill material exists at the WMSA and must be relocated approximately 10,000 feet east to the North Quarry.
+A conveyor system will be utilized to transport 27,741,396 CY of backfill material from the WMSA to the North Quarry and place material directly into the pit.
 To increase efficiency of the conveying system, portable conveyors will be moved around the WMSA as backfilling progresses.
 Two (2) D10 dozers will push overburden into a dozer trap that will feed the conveyor system.
 Oversized material will be reduced by a jaw crusher to six (6) inch minus prior to loading onto the conveyor.
 A D11 dozer will be utilized within the North Quarry to spread conveyed materials in the backfill area.
 Backfilling of the North Quarry will take approximately five (5) years, working two shifts per day, five days per week, on a year round basis.